Leader of the Opposition (United Kingdom): Leaders of the opposition 1830–1937

 The Parliament Act 1911 removed the legislative veto from the House of Lords to permit the welfare-state forming Liberal legislation, the People's Budget, and any future money bills to be enacted by the Commons without any input from the Lords.
 This, therefore, entrenched the de facto position that there could only be one true leader of the opposition and in effect clarified in which house that leader would need to sit.
 From this point, all leaders of the opposition in the House of Commons would thus be overall leaders of the opposition.

 In 1915 the Liberal, Conservative and Labour parties formed a wartime coalition.
 The Irish Parliamentary Party did not join the government but were by and large not in opposition to it (seeking change through constitutional means, they were not responsible for the 1916 Easter Rising).
 As almost nobody in the Parliament could be said to be in opposition to the coalition, the leadership of the opposition in both Houses fell vacant.

-Sir Edward Carson, the leading figure among the Irish Unionist Alliance (who were previously allied with the Conservatives), resigned from the coalition ministry on 19 October 1915.
+Sir Edward Carson, the leading figure among the Irish Unionist Alliance (who were previously allied with the Conservatives, though not a part of the Conservative and Unionist Party which did not exist until the Tories merged with the Scottish Unionist Party in 1965), resigned from the coalition ministry on 19 October 1915.
 He then became the leader of those Irish Unionists who were not members of the government, effectively the leader of the opposition in the Commons.

 The party situation changed in December 1916: a leading Liberal, David Lloyd George, formed a coalition with the support of a section of "Coalition Liberal", Conservative and Labour parties.
 The Leader of the Liberal Party, H. H. Asquith, and most of his leading colleagues left the government and took up seats on the opposition side of the House of Commons.
 Asquith was recognized as the leader of the opposition.
 He retained that post until he was defeated in the 1918 United Kingdom general election.
 Although Asquith continued to be the leader of the Liberal Party, as he was not a member of the House of Commons he was not eligible to be the leader of the opposition until returned in the 1920 Paisley by-election.